Debricked-Community/DebrickedVSE/readme.md

 Repository mapping:
-There are two types of repository mapping the extension can use, the chosen repository type and associated mapping strategy have a major impact on data retention and hygiene.
+There are two types of repository mapping the extension can use, the chosen repository type and associated mapping strategy have a major impact on data retention and hygiene in your Debricked tenant.
 The two types of repositories are "persistent" and "temporary" repositories.